Tuesday, June 19, 2018

 We can agree that God foreknew believers personally as His children.
 Consequently, He predetermined a plan of redemption before the foundation of the world.
 He predetermined that we be made holy as Christ Himself is holy.
 This does not amount to God predetermining the eternal destiny of each individual to either heaven or hell.

-The type of election being addressed in Romans 8 is not a matter of identity, but rather concerns the character, purpose, and plan of those who are justified in the sight of God.
+The election discussed in Romans 8 pertains to the qualities, intentions, and divine plans for those who are considered righteous before God.
 Believers experience fellowship with God.
 Believers are appointed for His glory.
 They become vessels of honor to Him.
 This process of reconciliation takes place when we first believe (Romans 5:1-2).
 It is a decree to save those who come to Christ by faith.
 These soteriological blessings are categorically applied to all Christians.

 The entire point that the Apostle Paul establishes here is that God works for the good of all who love Him, and that He wields absolute power over everything.
 Nothing is beyond His grasp.
 Nothing is beyond His comprehension.
 Humans having free will does not negate the sovereignty of God.
 We as believers should have great comfort and assurance because of these spiritual truths.
 God does interact with creation in that He is working things for our good and His glory.